Thelymitra cyanea: Description

 Thelymitra cyanea is a tuberous, perennial herb with a single erect, fleshy, channelled, linear leaf 150-250 mm long and 5-7 mm wide.
 Up to five bright blue flowers with darker veins, 20-30 mm wide are borne on a flowering stem 200-400 mm tall.
 There are usually and two bracts on the flowering stem.
 The sepals and petals are 12-16 mm long and 8-10 mm wide but the lavellum (the lowest petal) is larger than the other petals and sepals.
 The column is white to pale blue, 4-6 mm long and about 3 mm wide.
 The side arms of the column are yellow, with a twisted or toothed tip.
 The flowers are often self-pollinating and open on warm sunny days.
 Flowering occurs from November to March.

 Taxonomy and naming

-The veined sun orchid was first formally described in 1840 by John Lindley and given the name Macdonaldia cyanea.
+Veined sun orchid was first formally described in 1840 by John Lindley and given the name Macdonaldia cyanea.
 The description was published in his book A Sketch of the Vegetation of the Swan River Colony.
 In 1873 George Bentham changed the name to Thelymitra cyanea and published the change in Flora Australiensis.
 The specific epithet (cyanea) is derived from the Ancient Greek word kyanos meaning "dark blue".